laHermes/diary-app/README.md

 - Entry Editor

-  - [x] Custom text transformation functions
+  - [x] Custom text transformation functions (make text bold, italic, ...)
   - [x] Ability to undo or redo changes
-  - [x] Option to add custom tags
+  - [x] Option to add custom tags to the entry
   - [x] Option to pick a suitable emotion
-  - [x] Option to delete entry
+  - [x] Option to delete an entry
-  - [x] Display maximum text characters
+  - [x] Display maximum text characters per entry
   - [ ] Limit amount of tags a user can add

 - Backend